 For Enterprise Administrator or Publisher roles, register the folder where you downloaded the new locators with your server using the Share tab > Data Stores icon in ArcGIS Pro.
 Use the Validate button to confirm your server has access (green check mark) to the folder location.
-You may also use ArcGIS Server Manager to register the folder where you downloaded the new locators with your server by going to Site > Data Stores > Database > Folder.
-On the Register Folder dialog box, specify the folder path and the server host name.
-Use the Validate button to confirm your server has access (green check mark) to the folder location.
 If you skip this step, ArcGIS Pro will attempt to copy the locator to your server before publishing, increasing the time required for publishing.

 After adding your locator to ArcGIS Pro through the Catalog pane > Locators, you can publish the locator to your Enterprise.
-Right-click the locator name in the Catalog pane > Share as Locator or under the Share tab > Locator icon, select the locator you just added to ArcGIS Pro.
-On the Share Locator dialog box, fill in the required or desired inputs.
+Under the Share tab > Locator icon, select the locator you just added to ArcGIS Pro.
+In the Share Locator dialog, fill in the required or desired inputs.
 Also review the Configuration and Content sections to change any default settings.
 Use the Analyze button to check for any potential errors.
 If there are no errors or warnings found, finish sharing the locator to your Enterprise with the Publish button.

 After publishing, you or others in your organization can search for the geocoding service under Catalog> Portal > My Content/Groups/All Portal.
-Right-click the geocoding service, select Add To Project and begin geocoding.
+Right-click on the geocoding service to Add To Project and begin geocoding.

 Geocoding services are designated with a cloud above the locator icon.
 If no cloud is present, the locator has just been added to ArcGIS Pro from a local disk and is not shared with your organization.